2021 Swimming Pool & Spa Newsletter (Update 06/15/2021)

 The Sacramento County Recreational Health Program is responsible for the enforcement of State and Local health codes at all public, commercial and multi-family residence Pools and Spas in Sacramento County (including all incorporated cities.)

-Swimming pools can be a source of diseases like Giardia, Cryptosporidium, and Pseudomonas and injuries such as slips, falls, accidental entrapment and drowning, if not properly monitored.
-To ensure compliance with State and Local health and safety codes, the Environmental Management Department (EMD) conducts annual inspections at approximately 2,300 public pools, spas, spray grounds and water parks throughout Sacramento County (including all incorporated cities).
+Swimming pools can be a source of diseases like Giardia, Cryptosporidium, Pseudomonas as well as injuries such as slips, falls, accidental entrapment and drowning, if not properly monitored.
+To ensure compliance with state and local health and safety codes, the Environmental Management Department (EMD) conducts annual inspections at approximately 2,200 public pools, spas, spray grounds and water parks throughout Sacramento County (including all incorporated cities).
 For the most current pool and spa inspection reports, visit our Pool Inspections On-Line page.

 “Public” pools, spas, water parks and spray grounds are required to maintain a health permit through EMD.
 A new permit must be obtained anytime a public pool, spa, spray ground or water park feature is built or anytime an ownership change occurs.